-Save a little on the budget with these snacks to pack for Disney World.
+Save a little on your Disney vacation budget with these snacks to pack for Disney World.
 By taking your own snacks, stretch the budget to include more fun than you could ever imagine.

 Snacks to Pack for Disney World